tosca07/picochess/README.md

 Features
 ========
 Play via Web Browser – Enjoy chess directly from your browser.
-Electronic Chess Board Support – Compatible with DGT e-boards for an authentic playing experience.
+Electronic Chess Board Support – Compatible with DGT e-board, Certabo, Chesslink, Chessnut, and Ichessone for an authentic playing experience.
+Note that no guarantees can be given that it will work with all of these boards, but the community has worked hard to maintain this possibility.
+I currently use a DGT e-board myself.
-DGT Clock Compatibility – Runs on the DGT Pi 3000 electronic clock, which then becomes an all in one partner for the e-board.
+DGT Clock Compatibility – Runs on the DGT Pi 3000 electronic clock which becomes an all-in one chess computer.

 About This Fork
 ===============